AT: Access to Learning and Leisure

 Enter Apple....

-In terms of UDL, Apple makes devices that are truly accessible.
-Apple devices, including the iPad, iPhone and iPad permit, as Barb said, "anywhere, anytime learning".
-These devices are immediately effective and accessible; they promote inclusion, are functional in a variety of settings and meet the needs of a wide range of students; and they are cost effective.
+effective and accessible; they promote inclusion, are functional in a variety of settings and meet the needs of a wide range of students; and they are cost effective.
 We got two iPad's at my school this year!
 And we have a cart with 10 netbooks in it!
-Don't even get me started!!
+Don't even get me started!! however, the use of technology must be augmentative and logical in terms of its impact on the overall instructional plan."
+So even this old dog needs to learn a few few tricks!
+Thanks goodness for user friendly technology.

 PRESUME COMPETENCE: